shiven424/Learning-Management-System/README.md

 - **Submit Assignments**: Students can submit assignments through the client UI or via gRPC.
 - **Grade Assignments**: Teachers can grade assignments via gRPC requests.
 - **View Feedback**: Students and teachers can retrieve feedback on assignments.
+- **View/Ask Query**: Students can ask query to either LLM or teacher.
+Teacher can ask queries asked to them.

 ### Step 5: Stopping the Containers